shlevanto/text_file_compression/docs/implementation.md

 ```

 ### LZSS
 For the LZSS algorithm, I drew inspiration from [The Hitchhiker's Guide to Compression](https://go-compression.github.io/algorithms/lzss/).
 At each character LZSS scans the text that has been encoded so far and looks for a matching character.
 If it finds one, it matches the next chraracter and counts how long a string it can match.
 This match is then encoded to a token that is the encoding.
 The length of the token is 5 bytes so LZSS only tokenizes matches of length 5 or greater.
 The space complexity is O(n) because the string to be encoded and it's duplicate in the buffer is used.
 Time complexity is O(n log n) as for each character, the text so far is searched.
 This however results in very long performance times so a sliding buffer is used.
 This means that the algorithm will start to look for matches for at most n characters backwards where n is the buffer size.
+LZSS decoding time complexity is O(log n) because it only goes back to search for strings when it encounters tokens, not for every byte in the string.

 ```
 function encode(string)